widefix/blog/_posts/2023-12-14-reconcile-app-users-against-stripe-and-prevent-financial-losses.md

 ![SQL inside Metabase](/images/reported-users.png)

-Now, we are ready to configure notifications even when a new record is added to these results.
+> Optionally, we can configure notifications to be sent even when a new record is added to these results.
 See the bell icon at the bottom right; it's intended for this purpose.

+As we can see, there were 983 instances of user data discrepancies found.
+It's a significant amount of data.